virchau13/automatic1111-webui-nix/README.md

-# [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for CUDA on NixOS
+# [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for CUDA and ROCm on NixOS

-This is literally just a `shell.nix`/`flake.nix` for stable-diffusion-webui using CUDA on NixOS.
+This is literally just a `shell.nix`/`flake.nix` for stable-diffusion-webui that also enables CUDA/ROCm on NixOS.
-This currently doesn't support AMD cards (I don't have one) but feel free to contribute.
+This supports both NVIDIA GPUs (using CUDA) and AMD GPUs (using ROCm).

 ## Usage
 ```bash